anni11/sentiment-analysis/README.md

 # sentiment-analysis
-sentiment analysis by training the data on amazon,imdb and yelp datasets
+sentiment analysis by training the data on amazon,imdb and yelp datasets.
+Accuracy - 85%